How to migrate from Dashboard Server SCOM Edition v4 to v5

 1. Before Upgrading - complete the upgrade prerequisites

-2. Licensing - have your licence key ready
+2. Licensing - have your license key ready

 There are a few key tasks you should complete before upgrading:

 While you can upgrade to v5 from any version of v4.x we recommend you have the latest version of Dashboard Server v4 installed.
 Download the latest v4 version here.

 Make a note of your license key, as you will need to enter this as during the v5 installation.

 Make a note of your licensed and blocked Named Users before upgrading, so you can recreate the lists following the upgrade.
 You can see the list from the top right-hand menu ☰ in Dashboard Server > system > named users.

 Ensure the server's default browser is not set to Internet Explorer, which is no longer supported (to check your default browser, search Windows > default apps).Supported browsers

 Dashboard Server works best with the latest versions of Edge, Chrome, Firefox and Safari on desktop & mobile.